What Is Redundancy?

 Both management and employees have rights and obligations.
 This section discusses the rights and obligations of both parties once redundancies have been intimated.

 Irrespective of the number of people to be made redundant there is a right to consultation.
 The method, however, will vary.
-Where 20 or more people are to be made redundant within a 90 day period there is a requirement for collective bargaining.
+Where 20 or more people are to be made redundant within a 90 day period there is a requirement for collective consultation.
 This means consultation with union representatives (if applicable) or staff consultative bodies.
-Where no consultative body is in place elections must be held to allow staff to elect representatives to consult with management 5.
+Where no consultative body is in place elections must be held to allow staff to elect representatives to consult with management.

-Where there are less than 20 people to be made redundant within 90 days individual consultation can take place.
+Where there are less than 20 people to be made redundant in a 90 day period individual consultation can take place.

 It logically follows that companies can avoid the requirement for collective bargaining by making 19 people redundant and ensuring that announcements are made every 91 days.

-The selection process should be fair and transparent.
-Where a union is involved the criteria for selection must be agreed prior to any selection taking place.
+The selection process (to determine who is to be dismissed) should be fair and transparent.
+Where a union is involved, the criteria for selection must be agreed prior to any selection taking place.
 Where employee representatives are elected the selection criteria should be fully discussed with this group.

 Whatever criteria are agreed they must be used fairly and consistently when making the decisions about who will be dismissed by reason of redundancy.

 The notice period for each person to be made redundant is determined either by the statutory notice period in force at the time, or by the contractual notice period, whichever is the longer.
 Because the person’s continuous service will continue up to the day of departure from the firm, all normal benefits must be calculated to include the notice period.
 The method of paying wages or salary during the notice period will depend on what is written into the individual’s contract of employment.
 Where provision is made for a payment in lieu of notice (PILON) this amount will be taxable.